In this article, we will focus on how buf mod

 Local imports

-For example, consider a project with the following structure:
+For example, consider a workspace with the following structure:

-If local files want to import neighboring files they still need to import relative to the buf.yaml
+Files that import files in the same directory still need to import relative to the buf.yaml

 Module imports

-If the resolution process fails to find a file locally the process will check the deps
+If the resolution process fails to find a file locally, it checks the deps

 listed in the buf.yaml